AGU-Data/open-ocean-science/README.md

  Please note that is GeoJSON the coordinates are given by [ *longitude*, *latitude* ].

  The website https://geojson.org has a **very** useful editor that can be used to find the coordinates of any feature by using the tools provided.
 Copy and paste the entire `places.geojson` into this editor and then copy it back to GitHub to commit your changes.

+## Task 3 (if we have time)

+Create your own website

+### Setting Up your Jekyll Academic Repository:
+- From your main profile page in GitHub click on New Repository
+- Give your repository the following name [username].github.io *
+- Click on Create Repository
+- Click on the Import Code button under the "...or import code from another repository" section
+- Paste the following URL in the “Your old repository’s clone URL" section https://github.com/NCSU-Libraries/jekyll-academic
+- Click on Begin Import
+- Once import is complete navigate to [username.github.io] in your web browser *Note: For for GitHub Pages site to work correctly, the repository name must exactly match the format of [username].github.io.
+For example if your GitHub username is student1234 your GitHub Pages repository must be named student1234.github.io

+### See your Live Website
+- Open your web browser and go to [username].github.io

+### Edit Site Files via GitHub Browser Editor
+- Open a second web browser tab that shows the files in your repository github.com/[username]/[username].github.io
+- Edit the main settings file for your website to add your name, and to link your accounts
+- Click on the _config.yml file in your repository to see the contents of that file
+- Click on the ‘Edit This File’ button
+- Edit the following entries of the _config.yml file
+- Title
+- Name
+- Bio
+- Email (enter your full email address)
+- Edit the following entries to provide links to social media platforms by replacing #username with your actual username on that platform.
+- Twitter
+- Facebook
+- GitHub
+- ... etc.
+### Commit Changes to GitHub*
+After making changes to the file, make a note under the ‘Commit Changes’ section documenting the changes that you made (e.g. Updated social media usernames)
+- Click ‘Commit changes’
+Refresh the browser tab that contains your live website ([username].github.io) and confirm that changes were made to your site